 You can do the calculation yourself or check out my article: Time is Money.
-For these reasons — emotional and financial — we need to toss the old paradigm, “I don’t have the time to get organized”, out with the old year and usher in a new paradigm for 2017, “I organize to have time” and learn how to spend that time properly.
+For these reasons — emotional and financial — we need to toss out the paradigm, “I don’t have time to get organized”, with the old year and usher in a new paradigm for 2021, “I organize to have time”, and learn how to spend that time properly.

 I encourage you to learn organizing skills to make yourself more productive, more valuable, and more responsive to your boss and your coworkers.
 And finally, learn organizing skills to make your workday — and your life — easier and more enjoyable.